 All-natural persons whose personal data is processed by a Data Controller (DC) or Data Processor (DP) within the territorial scope of the GDPR, are Data Subjects and hence entitled to these rights.

 Useful?
 Embed this infographic on your website.

-Also, the DP shall observe and commit with the protection of the data subjects’ rights in line with article 28 (3)(h) GDPR.
+Also, the DP shall observe and commit to the protection of the data subjects’ rights in line with Article 28 (3)(h) GDPR.